OrelMv/ChatApp/README.md

 ## Prerequisite
 If you want to run this project, it is necessary to connect to it a MongoDB data base:\
-activeUsersDB with one collection -> each document has username(string) and room(number).\
+activeUsersDB with one empty collection -> "activeusers"
-When you run this project you can leave this collection empty.

 ## Set up
 - Run index.js file in Rest_API file